Leisler's Rebellion: Background

-James succeeded his brother to the throne in 1685 and in 1686 established the Dominion of New England, centralizing the administration of previously separate colonies.
+In 1664, English forces took control of New Netherland.
+King Charles II gave the territory as proprietor to his brother James, then Duke of York, to rule as he pleased.
+James partitioned East and West Jersey to other proprietors and established an essentially autocratic government with a strong governor and council but no elected legislature.
+In 1685, James succeeded his brother to the throne.
+In 1686, he established the Dominion of New England, centralizing the administration of previously separate colonies.
 In May 1688, he added New York and the Jerseys to the dominion.
 Its governor Sir Edmund Andros came to New York that summer to establish his authority and install Francis Nicholson, a captain in the English Army, to administer those colonies as his lieutenant governor.
 Nicholson was assisted by a local council but no legislative assembly.
 He was seen by many New Yorkers as the next in a line of royal governors who "had in a most arbitrary way subverted our ancient privileges".
 Nicholson justified his actions by stating that the colonists were "a conquered people, and therefore ... could not so much [as] claim rights and priviledges as Englishmen".